ryantd42/NY-Legislative-Git/2023/S6712A-2023/bill.md

   May 5, 2023
   ___________

- Introduced  by  Sen. JACKSON -- read twice and ordered printed, and when printed to be committed to the Committee on Finance
+ Introduced  by Sens.
+JACKSON, FERNANDEZ -- read twice and ordered print- ed, and when printed to be committed to the Committee  on  Finance  -- recommitted to the Committee on Finance in accordance with Senate Rule 6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT establishing a New York State Sound Basic Education Commission to study current educational needs and recommend  a  new  foundation  aid formula  which  will  provide  all  students in the state a meaningful